mui/mui-x/docs/data/data-grid/selection/selection.md

 title: Data Grid - Selection
 ---

-# Data Grid - Selection
+# Data grid - Selection

 <p class="description">Selection allows the user to select and highlight a number of rows that they can then take action on.</p>